alihuss1017/hgss-llm/README.md

   - `phi-2` via Hugging Face Transformers for generation.
   - Basic chunking for CSV and JSON data.
 - Created an index of knowledge chunks with FAISS.
-- Simple notebook (`main.ipynb`) demonstrates QA with a few structured queries.
+- Simple Colab notebook (`main.ipynb`) demonstrates QA with a few structured queries.

 ### ⚡ Example Questions
 - <i>"Which Pokémon can learn Ice Beam?"</i>